MirrorNetworking/Mirror/doc/articles/General/PlayerControllerToIdentity.md

 If you need to fix up a project after `NetworkConnection.playerController` was changed to `identity` these instructions should be helpful.

-1.Open your Unity project and look for Assets/Mirror/Runtime/**NetworkConnection**:
+1. Open your Unity project and look for Assets/Mirror/Runtime/**NetworkConnection**:

 ![Project window in Unity](pc2i-1.png)